Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: Impact of QATM and coherence driving on charging process

 where $E_{M_{m}}(t)$ are the energies over time of qubits $M_1$ and $M_2$ of the QATM. $\Delta E_{M_{12}}(t)$ denotes the normalized internal energy over time of $M_{12}$.\\

 Fig.(\ref{EN}) displays the variation of the internal energies of $C$ and $B$ over time under the effect of QATM ($M_{12}$) and the coherence driving ($f$) into the quantum charger.
 Indeed, Fig. (\ref{En_witout_field}) shows the internal energy variations of quantum charger, quantum battery, and QATM in the absence of a field $f = 0$, meaning without the injection of the field into the quantum charger over time, $\left[\sum_{n=C}^{B}\hat{H}_{n}+\hat{H}_{M_{12}},\Delta\hat{H}_{F}(t)\right]=0$.
 The internal energy of the quantum battery $\Delta E_{B}(t)$ vanishes and then increases over time, which mathematically means $E_B(t) > E_B(0)$.
-Besides, the internal energy of the quantum charger $\Delta E_{C}(t)$, is also initially vanishes and decreases over time ($E_C(0) > E_C(t)$).
-However, there is a slight increase in the energy of QATM over time, namely $\Delta E_{M_{12}}(t)$. \\
+Besides, the internal energy of the quantum charger $\Delta E_{C}(t)$, it also initially vanishes and decreases over time ($E_C(0) > E_C(t)$).
+However, there is a slight increase in the energy of the QATM over time, denoted by $\Delta E_{M_{12}}(t)$. \\ The transfer of energy from the quantum charger into the quantum battery is filtered through the reservoirs $R_1$ and $R_2$ via $M_{12}$.
+At times $t > 20$, we have $E_C(t>20) > E_C(0)$ indicating that the charger is also recharged from the QATM due to the biased transition from $\ket{0_{M_1}1_{M_2}0_{C}}$ to $\ket{1_{M_1}0_{M_2}1_{C}}$, because the thermal machine $M_{12}$ acts as a heat pump ($\mathcal{T} = -2.4 < T_1 < T_2$)~\cite{MODEL1}, according to an inversion of population in the quantum charger.\\